-Those original, larger Oyster chronographs came with a range of dial colors, such as sunburst blue, rhodium grey and red grapes.
+Those original, larger Oyster chronographs came with a range of dial colors, such as sunburst blue, rhodium grey, and red grapes.
 Last year, the 39mm series gained a black and a white model, both of which have been very well received, but the former of which appears completely similar to the modern-day Explorer at first glance.
 Actually, put an Oyster Perpetual next to a contemporary Explorer and there are enough differences to draw the eye.

-The Oyster Perpetual has a less busy look overall, its hour markers simple batons along with plain stick hands.
+The Oyster Perpetual has a less busy look overall, its hour markers simple batons along plain stick hands.
 Besides, the finish is a subtle sunburst effect, which ties in with its dressier credentials.
-On the other hand, the dial on the Explorer is black with Mercedes hands, and of course, those Arabic numerals at the cardinal points.
+On the other hand, the dial on the Explorer is black with Mercedes’s hands, and of course, those Arabic numerals at the cardinal points.

-So, to draw conclusion, the Explorer looks just a little sporty, and perhaps just a touch bolder than the Oyster Perpetual.
+So, to draw a conclusion, the Explorer looks just a little sporty, and perhaps just a touch bolder than the Oyster Perpetual.
 The less ornate dial and the large Arabic numerals actually have a much bigger visual effect than you would imagine, and contribute to making the pair of fake watches quite distinct from one another.

 These two watches actually fit into the second tier of the replica Rolex and are somewhat forgotten among the various Submarines, Daytonas, and world presidents’ watch.
 Still, they represent the original spirit of the brand, which is to create something that tells you the time, no matter where you are or what you are doing, and continues to tick away after you’ve left.